pythonanywhere/help_pages/articles/BugBounty.md

   interesting to us.
 * Auto-pwnage - "If I run this code it does something bad to my account/files/web apps"
+* Problems on sites we host for our users -- sites at, eg, *username.pythonanywhere.com* are not written by us (but if you can find contact details on those sites, you are welcome to contact their owners directly).
+Please only report vulnerabilities for www.pythonanywhere.com.

 ## Bug classes we're interested in
 * General XSS, CSRF etc. - Can you get a user that is logged in to PythonAnywhere to do